 Applicants to this program should be aware that 4 Sophia University (SU) credits equal 3 CUA credits.
 For that reason, most participants enroll in 20 SU credits.
 There are courses available in English and Japanese, the majority of which will be worth 2 (90 min./week) or 4 (180 min./week) SU credits.
 Additionally, students in this program are required to enroll in a Japanese language course.
 Options include the 4-SU credit regular language course or the 8-SU credit intensive language course.
 Students may only take 12 of their total SU credits in Global Studies, one of the four graduate programs offered at Sophia University.

 Students looking for information on the available courses, including course syllabi, should look here.
+The full course catalogue can be found here.

 Accommodations & Meals